20. Objects II — More on Methods

 15 return (4 / 3) * math.pi * self.radius**3

-The above three methods follow the same pattern we saw with the
+The above three methods follow the same pattern as the

 SphereThey have a